CNN News reported that 115 banks have been closed by regulators

 One can see the definite trend toward monopoly in the banking

-through the purchase of sick banks by the largest banking
+system through the purchase of sick banks by the largest banking

 centers.
 In my opinion, this is just another move toward the